AakanshaChindarkar/MyPortfolio-HTML-CSSWebsite/README.md

 Technologies Used: HTML, CSS

 A brief Description About Your Project:
-This project describes my portfolio.
+This project describes Infomration about Me andmy projects with the help of Progate.

 Your Github Repository: https://github.com/AakanshaChindarkar/PortfolioWebsite